First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 This couldn’t be further from the truth.

-Being a new mum request more daily tasks than one can possibly handle.
+Being a new mum requires more daily tasks than anyone can possibly handle.

 Feeding, changing nappies, settling baby, nap time, bedtime, laundry, cooking, cleaning, shopping…

-Then there’s keeping your relationship afloat and somehow remembering who you are in all of it.
+Then there’s keeping your relationship afloat and somehow remembering who you are in the middle of it all.

 It’s like trying to fit 12 eggs into a 9-slot egg box.